gosquadron/squadron/docs/userguide.rst

  - /usr/local/etc/squadron/config
  - ~/.squadron/config

-Let's go over some of the connfiguration values:
+Let's go over some of the configuration values:

 Daemon section:
     - polltime - frequency in seconds that we check the git repo for changes